The Fine Art of Settling a Restaurant Bill

 2. With your partner or spouse

 As relationships evolve, couples find a pattern that works for them.
-Some split the bill and others take turns, unless it’s a special occasion when one wants to treat the other.
+Some split the bill and others take turns.
 When couples move in together, they usually simplify things with a joint bank account.

 3. Double date

-The bill should be divided among couples, not individuals.
-Should a couple then wish to split the cost, they can arrange this in private.
-If, however, there are single people in a company that consists mostly of couples, the bill should be split among individuals and then you can instruct the waiter whether you will pay thus or as a couple.
-Never exclude single people from paying, as they may find this patronising.
+The bill should be divided between couples.
+Should a couple then wish to split the cost, they can arrange it in private.
+If, however, there are single people in a group that consists mostly of couples, it’s courteous to split the bill among individuals and then instruct the waiter if you’re paying for one or two people.
+Never exclude single people from paying.

 4. With the family

 Parents will want to pay for their children, even when they’re adults with a good job.
 A gentleman will never deny them the pleasure but will always offer to reciprocate with a nice meal or evening out.
 The same applies to in-laws.
 Siblings can split the bill or take turns to treat each other.

 5. With friends